Solution Summary: Grounding Mat

 A grounding mat is an engineering control that reduces the risk of electrocution for operators who work on the ground.
 Consisting of a flexible sheet (vinyl/polyester) and a grid of conductors (e.g. copper wire) connected to a grounded object (i.e. a ground rod), this solution creates an equipotential zone that protects workers who are standing on it from “step and touch potentials.”
 The Hierarchy of Control (HOC), a well-known framework to evaluate the performance of safety solutions in Occupational Safety and Health (OSH) research (Wakefield et al. 2014), consists of control measures with five levels of effectiveness: (1) Elimination, (2) Substitution, (3) Engineering Controls, (4) Administrative Controls, (5) Personal Protective Equipment; with elimination being the most effective.
 At the third level, engineering controls “use safeguarding technology to place a barrier to keep a hazard from reaching workers” (Zhao et al. 2015).
 Grounding mats can be considered an engineering control solution due to their ability to keep electrical current away from workers’ bodies.

-As illustrated in Figure 1, a grounding mat provides an equipotential zone against electrical shock through a flexible sheet with a continuous conductive wire attached to a ground point on electrical equipment (McKelvy 2002).
+A grounding mat provides an equipotential zone against electrical shock through a flexible sheet with a continuous conductive wire attached to a ground point on electrical equipment (McKelvy 2002).
 Workers who operate on the ground near de-energized power lines, pad-mounted transformers and switches, lift trucks, and mechanical equipment face possible hazards from step and touch potentials from induced voltage, lightning, or unexpected re-energization.
 Touch potential is defined as the voltage difference between the energized grounded object and the feet of a person who touches that object.
-Step potential is the voltage difference between the energized grounded object and the foot of a person who is near an energized grounded object (Figure 2).
+Step potential is the voltage difference between the energized grounded object and the foot of a person who is near an energized grounded object.

 When working with grounded live electrical equipment, line workers and electricians run the risk of electrocution due to human error, a ground fault, or equipment failure.
 Even when the equipment or powerline is de-energized, the risk of electric shock remains due to induced voltage or lightning.
 Typically, this happens when electrical current flows directly through the body while the worker is standing on the ground.
 This situation represents a risk of electrical shock that can cause severe injuries to a construction worker.